Bart Verhaeghe: Training complex and new stadium

+Strengthening of the international position
-On March 3, 2021, chairman Bart Verhaeghe and CEO Vincent Mannaert announced the intention to list Club Brugge on Euronext Brussels but this was postponed on March 25 due to market conditions.

-On July 2, 2021, Club Brugge strengthened its ownership structure for future growth, with the entry of a new shareholder: Orkila Capital.
+On 3 March 2021, chairman Bart Verhaeghe and CEO Vincent Mannaert announced the intention to list Club Brugge on Euronext Brussels but this was postponed on 25 March due to market conditions.
+Only a few months later, Club Brugge strengthened its ownership structure for future growth, with the entry of a new shareholder: Orkila Capital.
 As a growth equity investment fund with 15 years experience in sports, media, entertainment and consumer markets in Europe and the US, Orkila Capital will help Club Brugge to further flourish in the fields of marketing digitalization, intellectual property and content development and direct-to-consumer business strategies.
-Orkila Capital is providing a capital increase of 20 million € in Club Brugge’s further growth as a team and brand as well as acquiring shares from the existing shareholders for an amount of 30 million €. as a result, Grizzly Sports NV (with major shareholder Bart Verhaeghe) will hold 71.89 % of the Club Brugge shares and Orkila Capital will hold 23,26 % of the Club Brugge shares.
+Orkila Capital is providing a capital increase of 20 million € in Club Brugge’s further growth as a team and brand as well as acquiring shares from the existing shareholders for an amount of 30 million €. as a result, Grizzly Sports NV (with major shareholder Bart Verhaeghe) will hold 71.89% of the Club Brugge shares and Orkila Capital will hold 23,26% of the Club Brugge shares.

+In November 2023, Bart Verhaeghe announced that in the coming years, he will remain the main shareholder of Club Brugge, together with Jan Boone and Peter Vanhecke.
+He made his announcement in the context of the departure of Vincent Mannaert as CEO at Club Brugge.
+From July 1, 2024, son Lucas Verhaeghe will take a seat on the board of directors of Club Brugge.
+This happens after former CEO Vincent Mannaert sold his shares to Bart Verhaeghe.
+The new composition of the board of directors is thus as follows: Bart Verhaeghe, a representative of shareholder Orkila Capital, Jan Boone, Peter Vanhecke, CEO Bob Madou and Lucas Verhaeghe.
+Son Lucas also assumes an operational function in Club Brugge's transfer department.